czmirek/POST-only-API-standard/README.md

 This is complete nonsense built on ideas of another nonsense.
 I've seen it personally being promoted in corporations by IT architects with no knowledge in modern programming.

+The Truth™️:

+- Level 0: there is no problem in using a single endpoint for multiple functions.
+It's bit unusual but business logic very often confronts our ideas about how we should build things.
+- Level 1: nothing wrong with it
+- Level 2: common practice today by trying to follow REST to which I'm proposing the alternative in this article
+- Level 3: completely useless, see below

 🤨 **HTTP protocol is just a protocol**

 Complicated reactive architectures have multiple endpoints for doing a single thing.
 For example, the function of the `/createBooking` endpoint can be invoked by a message comming from a message bus.
 The function itself can be part of other bigger functions that may or may not have HTTP endpoints at all.
 Imposing a REST convention on yourself forces you to think about how it fits in a wider context of the whole system but giving you nothing useful in return.